htcmansi/Windows_Health_Monitoring/README.md

 - Real-time monitoring of CPU, memory, network, and disk.
 - Data collection using Python and psutil library.
 - Storage of metrics in MySQL database.
-- Visualization of insights through Power BI, using DAX for creating a dashboard named "My PC Performance."
+- Visualization of insights through Power BI, using DAX for creating a dashboard named "Mansi's PC Performance."

 ## Prerequisites